Summaw/puppeteer-emulator-example/README.txt

 [-] npm install puppeteer

 [+] Devices options [+]
-[-] Right now I have it set to Ipad landscape Yo ucna change this to any type you would like.
+[-] Right now I have it set to Ipad landscape.
+You can change this to any type you would like.

 [+] What device to use? [+]
 [-] We can run tests with mobile configurations in Puppeteer and check the responsive property of a webpage